 Choosing the correct block or wedge

-The 2 cm block and the 9° wedge are ideal to adjust the fit of the head supports.
+The 2 cm block and the 9° wedge are ideal to adjust the fit of the head rest.
 Try out different combinations to find the perfect set-up for your patient.
 As mentioned before, the Head Support Finder is a great tool to help you verify the patient’s position and choose the correct combination of head supports and blocks and wedges.

 If the patient’s head should be placed in extension or flexion, test different combinations of blocks and wedges to obtain the angle and position you need.